Jumpers’s knee – Step 4

 The load can be increased by putting a rucksack on your back and filling it with increasing load.

 Stand on the bottom step with your right side facing the steps.
-Shift your weight to your right leg.
+Shift your weight onto your right leg.
 Push off with your right leg and jump down to the floor, landing on your left leg.
-Then push off with your left leg and jump up the steps again, landing on your right leg.
+Then push off with your left leg and jump back up onto the step, landing on your right leg.

-The exercise can be repeated on the opposite side by turning 180 degrees so the left leg is facing the steps.
+The exercise can be repeated on the opposite side by turning 180 degrees so that your left leg is facing the steps.

 Stand upright with your legs straight and hip-width apart.
 Bend both knees and jump up as high as you can while swinging your arms towards the ceiling and back down.
 Land on both legs.